-But few places tick all the alt milk third wave coffee and truly independent boutique boxes quite like Los Feliz or Silver Lake near East Hollywood, Venice Beach, or Ocean Park, which is between Venice and Santa Monica.
+But few places tick all the “alt milk” third wave coffee and truly independent boutique boxes quite like Los Feliz or Silver Lake near East Hollywood or — Venice Beach, and the Abbott Kinney area, or nearby Ocean Park which is between Venice and Santa Monica.

 These areas thrive with Airbnb’s but also a fresh crop of boutique, artsy or budget hotels which make for the perfect trip.
 Plenty of luxury options also exist, particularly in the Santa Monica and Ocean Park area.

 A artsy hipster would be just fine in Beverly Hills or WeHo, as West Hollywood is often referred, too.
 Downtown LA has sharp options too, but walkability in downtown isn’t the best, and you’re quite far from many cultural and culinary areas.

 Ok, sometimes these are disparate things, but they often go together.
 When it comes to food and shopping, LA is too large and wonderfully diverse to pigeon hole just one area as a place to stay.
 Unless you just want to eat sleep and breathe Koreatown.

 If you’re really a shopper, or a serious food fanatic, you’re going to be covering some ground no matter what, so just stay wherever feels like the best place to call home.

 I love the shopping around Abbot Kinney in Venice, so I often stay in Beverly Hills or Santa Monica, but there’s equally if not more amazing shopping in West Hollywood, Silverlake, LaBrea and Downtown too.